 The schedule of weekend services includes the Eucharist in English on Saturday evening, two on Sunday morning in English and a 12:30pm Eucharist in Spanish.
-The clergy typically participate in all the services and there is a team of three Vergers to assist.
+The clergy typically participate in all the services and there is a team of two Vergers to assist.
 On Wednesday mornings the Eucharist is celebrated at 7:30 a.m. with a focus on healing prayer, and contemplative Evening Prayer at 7:00 p.m. is led by the laity.

 The Church in the Community

 St. Mary Magdalene has become an integral part of both the Coral Springs and Pompano Beach communities.
 The Church was a sponsor for the local homeless outreach shelter – St Laurence Chapel – until it closed this year.
 At least 60% of the congregation had participated in some way in the ministry of the Chapel, and its closure was a great loss to the community.
 The children and youth attend local schools and some members are teachers in these schools or work in the local hospital.
 Consequently, the Church maintains a relationship with the schools, the local fire and police departments, and neighboring faith communities.
 The Church participates in various community events, including an annual ecumenical Thanksgiving service.
 The Church also operates a preschool as an important outreach to the community, as well as a music school offering individual and group lessons to young and old.
 The congregation was deeply impacted by the death of seventeen teenagers in the Parkland High School shooting incident in February of 2018.
 We were especially hurt and continue to mourn the loss of our former youth group leader, Carmen Schentrup.
 Our grief and deep sense of loss were further compounded by the sudden departure of our Rector in April of 2018.

 Our Priorities and Immediate Tasks